-Generally, the CUNY Graduate School of Public Health and Health Policy is open to students and visitors from 8:00 A.M. to 10:00 P.M.
-Monday through Friday.
-The CUNY Graduate School of Public Health and Health Policy is closed on Saturday and Sunday.
-Access to The CUNY Graduate School of Public Health and Health Policy is by presentation of a valid CUNY ID card.
+Generally, the CUNY Graduate School of Public Health and Health Policy is open to students and visitors from 8:00 A.M. to 9:00 P.M.
+Monday through Thursday.
+The CUNY Graduate School of Public Health and Health Policy operates remotely on Fridays and is closed on Saturday and Sunday.
+Summer 2023 semester hours of operation are Monday through Thursday, 8am - 6pm, with the campus operating remotely on Fridays, and closed on Saturday and Sunday.
+Access to The CUNY Graduate School of Public Health and Health Policy is by presentation of a valid CUNY ID card